 When sIgA is decreased and is unable to adequately fight invaders attacking the intestinal wall, the gut becomes inflamed and irritated resulting in the integrity of the gut wall becoming weakened, allowing toxins or undigested food particles to enter the body via the blood stream.

 These food particles cause the body to react by creating other classes of immunoglobulins, primarily IgG, to protect the blood and tissues.
 A person with leaky gut may therefore have IgG reactions to many foods which can be detected in blood tests.

 sIgA levels can be tested by performing a blood test measuring serum IgA, salivary or fecal sIgA tests.
 When measured via the comprehensive diagnostic stool analysis test, the reference range of sIgA is between 51 – 204mg/dL (Genova Lab range).
 Different labs use different ranges according to the type of test performed.

 Conventional medicine doesn’t offer any particular treatment; however, there is much that can be done to balance out sIgA levels by following naturopathic medicine suggestions below:

-- Embark on a comprehensive gut treatment to repair and seal the gut wall involving testing for and correcting gut flora imbalances, decreasing inflammation and restoring gut wall integrity.
+- Embark on a comprehensive gut treatment to repair and seal the gut wall involving correcting gut flora imbalances, decreasing inflammation and restoring gut wall integrity.

 - Eliminate food allergies and intestinal parasites – using medications and/ or anti-parasitic herbs and supplements.
-In clinical practice a combined approach is very effective.
+In clinical practice a combined approach is often quite effective.

 - Enhance the immune function – using herbs, supplements, lifestyle modifications and stress reduction.